Tyreek Hill

 Wrist

-Hill (wrist) was spotted on the field for Thursday's practice, David Furones of the South Florida Sun Sentinel reports.
+Hill (wrist/illness) didn't practice Friday and is listed as questionable for Sunday's game against the Jets, David Furones of the South Florida Sun Sentinel reports.

 ANALYSIS